richieyyp/EDS4_Assignment/README.md

 2) assignment.Rmd -> A R Markdown presentation that describes how the model works

 3) Images folder -> to store all relevant images

+4) Toxic Comment Classification Challenge Python codes.txt -> a model (in Python) that uses tfidf Vectorizer and Multinomial Naive Bayes Classifier.